Nishchal-29/Speaker-Conditioned-Target-KWS/docs/ax.md

 - TC-ResNet for keyword structure,
 - MUSAN for noise robustness,
 - FiLM for conditioning,
+- the quad-state dataset for decision learning,
 - and a neural comparator for learned matching.

-That combination is what makes the final system simple to explain but still technically strong.
+That combination is what makes the final system simple to explain but technically strong.